iris-hep/iris-hep.github.io/_codas-hep-students/2024/jmonroym.md

 In my role, I have accumulated experience in assembly and testing of silicon modules, design of mechanical structures, development of robotic solutions to perform highly precise routines, and thermal performance evaluation.

 ## A problem I'm grappling with:
-Currently, I am developping a routine to install the silicon modules on the mechanical structure that support them.
+Currently, I am developing a routine to install the silicon modules on the mechanical structure that support them.
 Since this process requires high precision, it is performed using a robotic gantry.
 The big challenge is to connect the modules to the power source without damaging the thermal interface material in between the module and the support structure.
-This has to be repeated about 2000 times with precision at the level of a 5 microns in aligment and poisitioning, then the use of robotic aid is mandatory.
+This has to be repeated about 2000 times with precision at the level of a 5 microns in alignment and positioning, then the use of robotic aid is mandatory.

 ## I've got my eyes on:
-I have been away from analysis for a while so I am commited to come back and be good at it, meaning, being able to use the latest tools in data analysis.
+I have been away from analysis for a while so I am committed to come back and be good at it, meaning, being able to use the latest tools in data analysis.

 ## I want to know more about:
 Machine Learning and artificial intelligence applied to data analysis.